EDCD/EDMarketConnector/PLUGINS.md

    print("I am loaded!
 My plugin folder is {}".format(plugin_dir)) return "Test"
 ```
+The string you return is used as the internal name of the plugin.

 Any errors or print statements from your plugin will appear in `%TMP%\EDMarketConnector.log` on Windows, `$TMPDIR/EDMarketConnector.log` on Mac, and `$TMP/EDMarketConnector.log` on Linux.

+##Shutdown
 This gets called when the user closes the program:

 ```python